gumityolcu/scikit-learn-dual/doc/related_projects.rst

 - `categorical-encoding
   <https://github.com/scikit-learn-contrib/categorical-encoding>`_ A
-  library of sklearn compatible categorical variable encoders.
+  library of sklearn_dual compatible categorical variable encoders.
-  As of scikit-learn version 1.3.0, there is :class:`~sklearn.preprocessing.TargetEncoder`.
+  As of scikit-learn version 1.3.0, there is :class:`~sklearn_dual.preprocessing.TargetEncoder`.

 - `imbalanced-learn
   <https://github.com/scikit-learn-contrib/imbalanced-learn>`_ Various
   methods to under- and over-sample datasets.

 - `Feature-engine <https://github.com/solegalli/feature_engine>`_ A library
-  of sklearn compatible transformers for missing data imputation, categorical encoding, variable transformation, discretization, outlier handling and more.
+  of sklearn_dual compatible transformers for missing data imputation, categorical encoding, variable transformation, discretization, outlier handling and more.
   Feature-engine allows the application of preprocessing steps to selected groups of variables and it is fully compatible with the Scikit-learn Pipeline.